-- A completed Application Form with original signatures of all owners; - A list of abutters, certified by the assessor's office; - Three (3) copies of the Erosion and Sediment Control Plan as specified above; - Three (3) copies of the Stormwater Management Plan as specified above; - Three (3) copies of the Operation and Maintenance Plan as specified above; - Payment of the application and review fees; and, - One (1) copy of the Application Form and the certified list of abutters filed with the town clerk.
+- A completed Application Form with original signatures of all owners;

+- A list of abutters, certified by the assessor's office; - Three (3) copies of the Erosion and Sediment Control Plan as specified above; - Three (3) copies of the Stormwater Management Plan as specified above; - Three (3) copies of the Operation and Maintenance Plan as specified above; - Payment of the application and review fees; and, - One (1) copy of the Application Form and the certified list of abutters filed with the town clerk.
-SECTION 8.

 INSPECTION AND SITE SUPERVISION

-A. Pre-construction Meeting - Prior to the start of clearing, excavation, construction, or land disturbing activity, the applicant, applicant's technical representative, the general contractor or any other person with authority to make changes to the project, shall meet with the Administering Authority or its designee to review the permitted plans and their implementation,
+Pre-construction Meeting - Prior to the start of clearing, excavation, construction, or land disturbing activity, the applicant, applicant's technical representative, the general contractor or any other person with authority to make changes to the project, shall meet with the Board of Health or its designee to review the permitted plans and their implementation,

-B. The Administering Authority or its designee shall make inspections as hereunder required and shall either approve that portion of the work completed or shall notify the permittee wherein the work fails to comply with the land disturbance permit as approved.
-The permit and associated plans for grading, stripping, excavating, and filling work, bearing the signature of approval of the Administering Authority, shall be maintained at the site during the progress of the work.
-In order to obtain inspections, the permittee shall notify the Administering Authority or its designee at least two (2) working days before each of the following events:
+Board Inspection - The Board of Health or its designee shall make inspections as hereunder required and shall either approve that portion of the work completed or shall notify the permittee wherein the work fails to comply with the land disturbance permit as approved.
+The permit and associated plans for grading, stripping, excavating, and filling work, bearing the signature of approval of the Board of Health, shall be maintained at the site during the progress of the work.
+In order to obtain inspections, the permittee shall notify the Board of Health or its designee at least two (2) working days before each of the following events: